SaiDeepikaBandari/Fraud_Detection/README.md

-# Traverlers Insurance Claim Fraud Detection
+# Travelers Insurance Claim Fraud Detection

 This project was part of a modelling competition- 2023 NESS Statathon.